vippsas/vipps-login-dotnet/README.md

 #### 3. Configure Vipps OIDC during app Startup

 Here you can find the default configuration needed to support Vipps OIDC.
-The code in the `SecurityTokenValidated` notification will be executed once the user is logged in through Vipps and gave consent to our application.
-Here the identity will contain all Vipps User Information and it's up to you to decide what to do with it.
-The code below will let users Authenticate themselves through Vipps:
+Some tips:

+1. Be sure to configure only the scopes you actually need.
+2. If authentication fails, we suggest redirecting to the normal login page and show an informational message.
+3. Determine what you which information from Vipps you want to sync.
+By default we will update the customer contact and the customer addresses upon login.

 ```csharp
 public class Startup